piotrjurkiewicz/flow-models/docs/index.rst

 General Mixture Models fitting them.
 Created models can be used both as an input in analytical calculations and to generate realistic traffic in simulations.

+Elephants subpackage provides functionalities to

+Elephant flows (also called heavy-hitters) are flows which are responsible for the vast majority of traffic in the Internet.

 Provided tools
 ==============